+(j) Certificates of Completion
-- (f) The program director of any new or continuing academy instructor training program shall notify POST prior to the occurrence of any of the following: - (I) The program is cancelled for any reason; or - (II) Any change of the program's start date or end date; or - (III) Any change of training site. - (g) Certificates of completion. - (I) The program director shall issue a certificate of completion to each individual who successfully completes all requirements of the approved academy instructor training program. - (II) Each certificate of completion shall contain at least the following information: - (A) The exact name of the academy instructor training program as it appears in Section (a) of this Rule: - (1) Instruction Methodology Program; or - (2) Arrest Control Instructor Program; or - (3) Handgun Instructor Program; or - (4) Law Enforcement Driving Instructor Program; and - (B) The exact words "POST Approved"; and - (C) Name of the individual who completed the program; and - (D) Program provider's name or agency; and - (E) Dates of the program; and - (F) Total number of hours of the completed program; and - (G) Signature of the program director and/or agency or academic representative; and

-(H) For arrest control academy instructor training programs, the certificate of completion shall also contain the name of the arrest control discipline.
+- (I) The program director shall issue a certificate of completion to each individual who successfully completes all requirements of the approved Instructor Program. - (II) Each certificate of completion shall contain at least the following information:

+- (A) The exact name of the Instructor Program as it appears in Section (a) of this Rule; and - (B) The exact words "POST Approved"; and - (C) Name of the individual who completed the program; and - (D) Program provider's name or agency; and - (E) Dates of the program; and - (F) Total number of hours of the completed program; and - (G) Signature of the program director and/or agency or academic representative; and - (H) Arrest control Instructor Program certificates of completion shall also contain the name of the arrest control discipline.